miketyj/miketyj.github.io/_posts/2022-12-14-stf22-4-paths-of-pain.md

 ![parameter.png]({{ site.url }}{{ site.baseurl }}/assets/images/2022-12-14-stf22-4-paths-of-pain/parameter.png)

-Navigating to the URL, we see that the web application displaying the input after `?nopain=`
+Navigating to the URL, we see that the web application displays the input after `?nopain=`

 With this knowledge, we probe further using Postman to try and find more information about the webserver.